On line registration closes Thursday, June 19 at 5:00 pm.!

 Refreshments are for competitors only and are not provided for friends and family members.
 When entering the refreshments line, identify yourself as a competitor by wearing your race number.

 On the morning of the race you will pick up an electronic timing chip that corresponds to your assigned bib number.
 This chip must be attached with a Velcro strap to your ankle and must remain attached throughout the entire event.

 Upon crossing the finish line you must remove the chip and drop it in the collection bin located at the end of the timing chute.

-If you lose your chip during the race or fail to turn it in after you cross the finish line, you will be charged $95 for the lost chip.
-If you paid for the race using a credit card, your card will be charged automatically.
-Others will be sent an invoice.
+If you lose your chip during the race or fail to turn it in after you cross the finish line, you will be charged $100 for the lost chip.

 The 2-sided vinyl (adhesive-backed) bike frame number must be attached to the front of the top tube of your bicycle and for security reasons may not be removed until you exit the transition area.

 IMPORTANT: Check the label affixed to your bib number for correct information regarding your name, age, sex, category (tri or du) and swim wave.